seamus dubhghaill

 The failure of the lighting in the club leads to widespread panic causing mass trampling as many of the patrons instinctively run for the main entrance.
 Many people mistake the entrance to the men’s toilets for the main entrance doors but the windows there have metal plates fixed on the inside and iron bars on the outside.
 Firemen attempt in vain to pull off the metal bars using a chain attached to a fire engine.
 Firemen rescue 25 to 30 of those trapped in the front toilets.

 Ambulances from Dublin Fire Brigade, the Eastern Health Board, Civil Defence Ireland, the Irish Red Cross, the Order of Malta Ambulance Corps and St. John Ambulance Ireland are dispatched to the scene.
 Many ambulances leave the scene carrying up to 15 casualties.
 CIÉ also sends buses to transport the injured, and local radio stations ask people in the vicinity with cars to come to the club.
-The city’s hospitals are overwhelmed by the influx of injured and dying, in particular Mater Misericordiae University Hospital, Jervis Street Hospital and Dr. Steevens’ Hospitals.
+The city’s hospitals are overwhelmed by the influx of injured and dying, in particular Mater Misericordiae University Hospital, Jervis Street Hospital and Dr. Steevens’ Hospital.

 The investigation at the time reports that the cause of the fire is arson.
 The finding of arson has recently been ruled out by investigators, as there was never any evidence to support the arson finding, even at the time of the tragedy.

 There are allegations of a huge cover-up as to the cause of so many fatalities.
 There is a meeting before the public inquiry in 1981 of all of the experts including the Judge when the concept of arson is determined to be the cause to protect the Dublin Corporation from having to pay out millions in compensation to the victims and families.
-The Coolock Garda investigation is excellent but the Tribunal distorts the evidence.
+The Coolock Garda investigation is excellent, but the Tribunal distorts the evidence.
 The Inquiry Report and the team of experts and coached witnesses conspire to conceal the truth and determine arson to be the cause without any evidence.

 The club was located where Butterly Business Park now lies, opposite Artane Castle Shopping Centre.